cchurch/api-docs/source/includes/_api_action.md

 ## Recording Off
 <!--===================================================================-->

 Used to turn off recording for all cameras, cameras in a specific layout, or a single camera.
-The result of this to the affected cameras will be that all 'operating_hours' schedules are removed, 'camera_on' is set to 0 (off) and 'video_capture_mode' is set back to 'event' (the default)
+The result of this to the affected cameras will be that all `'operating_hours'` schedules are removed, `'camera_on'` is set to 0 (off) and `'video_capture_mode'` is set back to `'event'` (default)

 > Request